ad84/DuckDNS-wg-easy-proxy/README.md

  git clone https://github.com/ad84/DuckDNS-wg-easy-proxy.git
  ```

-2. cd into the project direcory, rename `example.env` to `.env` and change the default vaules & others as required.
+2. `cd` into the project directory, rename `example.env` to `.env` and change the default values & others as required.

-3. run the inital install scrpit to bring the containers up and istall ssl certificates
+3. run the initial install script to bring the containers up and install ssl certificates
 ```
 sudo ./setup.sh
 ```